COVID-19 Guidelines and Information

 Travel and attendance at in-person events involves the risk of contracting communicable diseases.
-By registering for the AIPLA 2022 Mid-Winter Institute, you accept that risk and agree to comply with all safety protocols established by AIPLA and/or required by the Omni Rancho Las Palmas or other local and federal authorities.
+By registering for the AIPLA 2023 Spring Meeting, you accept that risk and agree to comply with all safety protocols established by AIPLA and/or the Westin Seattle or other local and federal authorities.

-Given the current health and safety guidance, individuals should not attend the meeting if experiencing any of the following within ten days preceding the conference:
+Given the current health and safety guidance, individuals should not attend the meeting if experiencing any of the following within five days preceding the conference:

 - Tested positive or presumptively positive for COVID or other communicable disease or been identified as a potential carrier of COVID or other communicable diseases, or

 - Experienced any symptoms commonly associated with COVID or other communicable diseases; or

 - Traveled from the US to a country that is subject to a US State Department Level 4 “Do Not Travel” health advisory; or

 - Been in direct contact with or the immediate vicinity of any person who is either reconfirmed or suspected of being infected with COVID or other communicable disease or who has traveled to a Prohibited Country within the last ten days preceding the encounter.